 Data Science is a rather broad field as it encompasses multiple disciplines like mathematics, computer science, statistics, and data mining.
 Because Data Science depends so heavily on statistics, in particular, many experts have asked if the two fields are essentially synonymous.
 Critics of the data science movement have also claimed that “data science” is merely a rebranding of statistics.
 But, data science possesses many traits that distinguish it from other fields.

 How Do I Start My Career in Data Science?

 If you’re considering a career in Data Science, you couldn’t make a better choice.
 For the third year in a row, Data Science has been ranked as the best job in America according to Glassdoor.
 In addition, Data Science is one of the best-paid fields in the U.S. with a starting salary of approximately $100,000.

 Believe it or not, many data scientists come from a wide variety of backgrounds—not just statistics and computer science.
 Since data science depends primarily on problem-solving, your ability to draw conclusions and think outside the box will benefit you more than your major alone.
 Primarily, STEM or STEAM majors have the greatest advantage when searching for a job in Data Science.

-For those ready to start their education in Data Science, Woz U delivers cutting-edge curriculum built by experts in their field.
+For those ready to start their education in Data Science, Woz U delivers cutting-edge Data Science curriculum built by experts in their field.
 By attending a “Powered by Woz” university, aspiring data scientists give themselves an advantage over the competition and graduate from college prepared for their first job.
 Interested?
-Check out our official page to learn more.
+Check out our official Data Science program page to learn more.